 October 2018, I travelled to Guelph, Ontario to take the NLP Practitioners Program– brilliant facilitation by Allen Kanerva & Tara Kanerva.

-Spring 2019 Presentation Power NLP
+Summer 2019 Presentation Power NLP

 Six months later I am proud to announce this next evolution; Presentation Power NLP!